Procedure Guide ·Blood Panel ·2026

 Dog Blood Panel - costs, what to expect & insurance

-A dog blood panel costs $100-$300 depending on how comprehensive it is.
-The standard panel includes a complete blood count (CBC) and chemistry profile, evaluating organ function, blood cells, and overall health.
-Blood work is essential for diagnosing illness, monitoring chronic conditions, and screening before anesthesia.
+A dog blood panel costs $100-$300.
+Includes complete blood count (CBC) and chemistry profile to evaluate organ function and overall health.
+Essential for diagnosing illness, monitoring chronic conditions, and pre-anesthesia screening.

 Blood Panel - vet costs and insurance